fresh-eggs/fresh-eggs.github.io/xband_post.md

 ```

-If we're are correct, it follows that we should jump to the function pointer containing our code to be executed at some point and indeed we do.
+If we're correct, it follows that we should jump to the function pointer containing our code to be executed.
 Note that `0xEA` is a NOP on the 65C816.
 ![this is the program counter moving to what looks like our provided instructions](/assets/xband__hit_do_execute_code_payload.gif)

 Very cool!

+Now that we've confirmed that the retail ROM seems to resolve to a handler for `msExecuteCode` messages, we should build a small payload that conclusively demonstrates this on real hardware.

 ### Writing a Payload